Anaerobic Digestion Plants

 Recent improvements in Anaerobic digestion plant design outside the MSW sector have also been appearing in quick succession in recent years.

 There have been numerous patented developments in the anaerobic digestion process, and some of these are often called Advanced Anaerobic Digester Systems (AADSs), and come in various guises:

-- Hybrid Systems/ Plants which manage to be both fully mixed and continuous-process plug-flow designs at different stages of the digestion process.
+- Hybrid Systems/ Plants; Some of which manage to be both “fully mixed” and “continuous-process plug-flow designs” at different stages of the digestion process.

 - Plants that are highly automated, require very few staff to operate them despite their large size, and which are consequently much lower in their annual operating costs.